Danixar/ResumeBuilder/README.md

 April 2020

 **November 2020 Note:** This program's code is so-so at best and needs to be updated to utilize more of an declarative programming paradigm.
-In hindsight, I really should have done this in Node.I will have to go back and update this when I have the time.
+In hindsight, I really should have done this in Node.
+I will have to go back and update this when I have the time.

 This project is meant to create resume PDF's which are tailored for a specific job posting.
 To edit the information in the resume, edit the variables in Main.py - to alter the structure or format of the resume itself alter